neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Similar to [WerkbankUseCase](../werkbank/WerkbankUseCase-class.html)s,
 parent nodes of the use case tree have an optional [builder](../werkbank/WerkbankParentNode/builder.html).
-It allows you to configure all the use cases in the respective parent node using a [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.
+The builder allows you to configure all the use cases in the respective parent node using a [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.

 The parent nodes are: